 - Place the oranges in a fridge to chill the night prior, or at least four hours prior to juicing.
 This will ensure the juice is chilled, and won't warm the champagne.

 - Once chilled, rinse with cold water and cut each of the blood oranges in half.

 - Juice each blood orange half, straining the juice through a mesh sieve to remove the pulp.
 Transfer the juice to a pitcher.

-- Fill each champagne glass with 4 ounces of chilled champagne
+- Fill 6 champagne glasses with 4 ounces of chilled champagne

 - Top each glass with 2 ounces of blood orange juice.

 When are Blood Oranges Available?

 Because blood oranges require colder nights to start the chemical reaction with anthocyanins, they are winter citrus.
 Mediterranean blood oranges are harvested from late September through early November.
 The harvest seasons in Texas are December through March, and in California, November through May.
 While that’s great news for winter mimosas, what if you want to have blood orange mimosas on the porch during summer?
 Luckily, you can freeze orange juice to take advantage of the flavor outside of blood orange season.